-(Describe here current strategies or physical control measures to reduce the risk of injury: Include here any existing control measures e.g. in-
+Reactive Control Measures (other than those listed above): (Describe here current strategies or physical control measures to reduce the risk of injury: Include here any existing control measures e.g. in-

-Preferred Handling Strategies: (Describe the preferred staff responses/holds 5) nired: s which need to be considered in order to reduce or eliminate the risk of injury, e.g. staff trainir th risk lessons/activities, gates/barriers to reduce risk of 'running', searching for weapons, etc.) De-briefing Process following Incident: (What is the level of care to be provided).
-Del briefing of pupil, staff involved, other pupils, parents etc): Head teacher or nominated represer ntative comments: Parental comments: Recording and Notifications Required: Parents will be notified following any serious Physical intervention forms will be completed Behaviour Management Plan agreed by: Parents will be notified following any serious Parents will be notified following any serious Physical intervention forms will be completed Behaviour Management Plan agreed by: Parents will be notified following any serious Physical intervention forms will be completed Behaviour Management Plan agreed by: Pupil (where appropriate): d and logged in Incident Book LEA input (if appropriate): Parents will be notified following any serious Physical intervention forms will be completed Behaviour Management Plan agreed by: Pupil (where appropriate): Parents/Carers: d and logged in Incident Book Parents will be notified following any serious Physical intervention forms will be completed Behaviour Management Plan agreed by: Pupil (where appropriate): Parents/Carers: Headteacher: d and logged in Incident Book LEA input (if appropriate): Parents will be notified following any serious Physical intervention forms will be completed Behaviour Management Plan agreed by: Pupil (where appropriate): Parents/Carers: Headteacher: Date: d and logged in Incident Book LEA input (if appropriate): Parents will be notified following any serious Physical intervention forms will be completed Behaviour Management Plan agreed by: Pupil (where appropriate): Parents/Carers: Headteacher: Date: d and logged in Incident Book LEA input (if appropriate):
+Preferred Handling Strategies: (Describe the preferred staff responses/holds)

+need to be considered in order to reduce or eliminate the risk of injury, e.g. staff training, sons/activities, gates/barriers to reduce risk of 'running', searching for weapons, etc.)

+De-briefing Process following Incident: sons/activities, gates/partiers to reduce tisk of ruthling, searching for weapons, etc.,

+(What is the level of care to be provided).
+Debriefing o of pupil, staff involved, other pupils, parents etc):

+Head teacher or nominated representative comments:

+Parental comments:

+Recording and Notifications Required:

+Parents will be notified following any serious incident.
+Physical intervention forms will be completed and logged in Incident Book

+Behaviour Management Plan agreed by:

+Pupil (where appropriate):

+Parents/Carers: LEA input (if appropriate):

+Headteacher: CENCO.

+Date: SENCO:

+Review Date: